ghc/ghc/docs/users_guide/profiling.rst

    to :math:`2L`, and can further be reduced by tweaking the :rts-flag:`-F ⟨factor⟩` option.
 Also add the size of the allocation area (see :rts-flag:`-A ⟨size⟩`).

--  The stack isn't counted in the heap profile by default.
-See the RTS :rts-flag:`-xt` option.

 -  The program text itself, the C stack, any non-heap data (e.g. data allocated by foreign libraries, and data allocated by the RTS), and